-When the dehumidifying unit further includes first and second throttles, a switching unit switches one of a cooling 15 operation where the compartment is cooled, a dehumidifying and heating operation where the compartment is dehumidified while being heated, and a heating operation where the compartment is heated.
-In the cooling operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool air passing therethrough, and high-20 pressure refrigerant discharged from the compressor is decompressed in the ejector while sucking gas refrigerant from the interior heat exchanger.
-In the dehumidifying and heating operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool and dehu- 25 midify air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed by the first throttle.
-Accordingly, the dehumidifying and heating operation can be effectively performed.
-Further, in the third operation, high-temperature refrigerant before being decom- 30 pressed flows into the interior heat exchanger to heat air passing therethrough, and the high-pressure refrigerant is decompressed in the second throttle.
-Even in this air conditioner, the heater can be used to directly heat air or can be used to indirectly heat air.
+When the first and second throttles are further disposed in the refrigerant cycle for decompressing refrigerant in substantially iso-enthalpy, the switching unit is disposed to switch one of a cooling operation where the compartment is cooled, a dehumidifying and heating operation where the compartment is dehumidified while being heated, and a heating operation where the compartment is heated.
+In this case, in the cooling operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed in the ejector while sucking gas refrigerant from the interior heat exchanger.
+In the dehumidifying and heating operation, refrigerant after being decompressed is evaporated in the interior heat exchanger to cool and dehumidify air passing therethrough, and high-pressure refrigerant discharged from the compressor is decompressed by the first throttle.
+Further, in the heating operation, high-temperature refrigerant before being decompressed flows into the interior heat exchanger to heat air passing therethrough, and the high-pressure refrigerant is decompressed in the second throttle.
+Accordingly, the compartment can be effectively cooled, heated or dehumidified while being heated.